Close Menu

 Bestseller No. 1

-• Compact & stylish - This space saving small refrigerator (17.5"" x 18.5"" x 26.6"") stores food, soda, beer, and other beverages with minimal energy and without taking up too much space.
-The sleek, modern design - available in black, stainless steel, and white - is perfect for college dorm rooms, offices, garages, home bars, small apartments, and RV campers
+• Compact & Stylish: The sleek, modern design - available in black, stainless look vinyl, and white - is perfect for college dorm rooms, offices, garages, home bars, small apartments, and RV campers

 Buy on Amazon